 The mask should be shaped in such a way that the part encompassing the nose can be squeezed the nostril drips with the fingers.
 When snorkeling itself, this is not important, but if after some time we want to go deeper, it will enable us to equalize the pressure in the ears while submerging.

-If your mask does not have a special anti-fog coating on the inside, the easiest way to prevent evaporation is to lubricate the inside of the mask glass with saliva before you get the mask wet.
-Depending on our approach in life and our desire to behave elegantly, some simply spit on the glass of the mask others (especially the ladies) scoop saliva with a finger in an elegant motion and finally spread the saliva on the inside of the glass of the mask.
+If our mask is not covered on the inside with a special anti-evaporation coating (antifog), the simplest method of preventing evaporation is to smear saliva on the inside of the mask glass even before you get the mask wet.
+Depending on our approach in life and our desire to behave elegantly, some people simply spit on the glass of the mask, while others (especially ladies) scoop the saliva with a finger in an elegant motion and finally spread the saliva on the inside of the mask glass.
 Then rinse with water and dress.
 Simply put, a remedy.

 Snorkel tube

-There are also systems where the tube is integrated into a mask that also covers the mouth.
+There are also systems in which the tube is integrated into a mask that also covers the mouth.
 This is ideal for a person who has a fear of water.

 Snorkeling fins

 Typical swimming fins worn on the bare foot are the so-called calf fins.
-We choose the size so that it is easy to put on but also so that the fin does not “fly” or, even more so, does not fall off when you try to kick it with your foot.
-If you enter the water not from a boat or sandy beach but on the rocks or top of the reef, you can use neoprene shoes and special fins with a strap.
+We choose the size so that they are easy to put on, but also so that the fin does not “fly” or, even more so, does not fall off when you try to kick it with your foot.
+If we enter the water not from a boat or sandy beach, but on the rocks or top of the reef, we can use neoprene shoes and special fins with a strap.

 You should always pay attention to whether there are any designated special entry points in the area where you want to enter the water from the shore.
-It’s about not destroying underwater creatures on the rocks or reef and the reef itself.
-It’s worth sticking to the recommendations, because first of all, we protect underwater life and secondly, we may pay a fine for violating prohibitions.
+The idea is not to damage the underwater creatures on the rocks or reef and the reef itself.
+It’s worth sticking to the recommendations, because first of all, we protect underwater life, and secondly, we can pay a fine for violating prohibitions.

 The fins also vary in length and feather hardness.
 When we snorkel, we swim calmly, without rapid acceleration, so soft and medium-long fins will be best.
 If we buy stiff fins or very long fins (as for freediving), we will have a worse time swimming while quietly exploring or admiring nature.